Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

 \subsubsection{Sensitivity Estimate}

-Using \texttt{MadGraph5\_aMC@NLO}, we simulate the signal process $e^+ e^- \to \nu_e \bar{N}\gamma+ \bar{\nu}_e N\gamma$ alongside the irreducible SM background process $e^+ e^- \rightarrow \sum \nu \bar{\nu} \gamma$, each with $N_{\text{tot}} = 5\times 10^4$ events requiring $p_T^\gamma > 1 $~GeV at generator level.
-In the case of the signal process, the simulation is carried out for HNL masses up to the kinematic threshold $m_{N} \leq \sqrt{s}$.
+Using \texttt{MadGraph5\_aMC@NLO}, we simulate the signal process $e^+ e^- \to \nu_e \bar{N}\gamma+ \bar{\nu}_e N\gamma$ alongside the irreducible SM background process $e^+ e^- \rightarrow \sum \nu \bar{\nu} \gamma$, each with $N_{\text{tot}} = 5\times 10^4$ events, requiring $p_T^\gamma > 1 $~GeV at generator level.
+In the case of the signal process, the simulation is carried out for HNL masses up to the kinematic threshold $m_N \leq \sqrt{s}$.

 For the simulated signal and backgrounds at $\sqrt{s} = 91.2$~GeV and~$240$~GeV, we apply the kinematic acceptance cuts shown in Tab.~\ref{tab:active_sterile_cuts} to the outgoing photon angle $\theta_\gamma$ and energy $E_\gamma$.
 These cuts are designed to maximise the signal-to-background ratio given the different signal and background distributions in $\cos\theta_\gamma$ and $E_\gamma$ (or equivalently, $x_\gamma = 2E_\gamma /\sqrt{s}$), shown in Fig.~\ref{fig:kinematics_active_sterile_monophoton}.
+In the third column of this table, we show the ratios of signal-to-background ratios before and after implementing the kinematic cuts for a benchmark scenario with $m_N = 10$~GeV and $|V_{eN}| = 10^{-3}$.
+Due to the similarity between the signal and background on the $Z$ resonance, no significant improvement is achieved.
 The distribution in $x_\gamma$ in units of the maximum possible photon energy,

 For $m_N = 10$~GeV (solid, blue), the distributions are compared to the SM background (grey dashed, shaded).
-The distributions for $m_{N}$ close to the kinematic threshold are also shown.
+The distributions for $m_N$ close to the kinematic threshold are also shown.